Chapter 3 Infectious Diseases Related to Travel

-International travelers at risk for meningococcal disease who were previously vaccinated with a quadrivalent vaccine should receive a booster dose: for children who received their last dose at <7 years of age, an additional dose of MenACWY should be administered after 3 years and repeated every 5 years thereafter if they live in or travel to a hyperendemic areas.
+International travelers at risk for meningococcal disease who were previously vaccinated with a quadrivalent vaccine should receive a booster dose: for children who received their last dose at <7 years of age, a booster dose of MenACWY should be administered after 3 years and repeated every 5 years thereafter if they live in or travel to a hyperendemic areas.
 For people who received their last dose at ≥7 years of age, a booster dose should be administered after 5 years and every 5 years thereafter if they live in or travel to a hyperendemic area.

 Although no clinical trials of meningococcal vaccines have been conducted in pregnant or lactating women, postlicensure safety data have not identified any serious safety concerns to the mother or fetus.
 Pregnancy or lactation should not preclude vaccination with MenACWY or MPSV4 if indicated.

 PRECAUTIONS AND CONTRAINDICATIONS